bookofproofs/fpl.net/Fpl/fpl-vscode-extension/README.md

 This extension enables you to make use of advantages of an IDE like VS Code while writing code in FPL.

+This is a Proof of Concept of a private reasearch project to develop such a language.
+For more information or code examples, see https://github.com/bookofproofs/fpl.net.
+In this repository, you will also find the source code for this extension.

 ## Features

-Currently, the extension provides a basic syntax highlighting for .fpl files in the dark scheme.
+Currently, the extension provides a basic syntax highlighting for `.fpl` files in the dark scheme.

 ## Requirements